Periwinkle

 Vinca minor

 Periwinkle (Vinca minor) is a groundcover suited to the Colorado Front Range.
-It matures to about 3–6 in tall and 18–36 in wide, needs low to medium water, and prefers part to shade.
+It matures to about 3–6 in tall and 18–36 in wide, needs low to medium water, and prefers partial shade to dappled sun to deep shade.
 Reliable shady groundcover.
 Periwinkle-blue blooms in spring.
-Aggressive — can escape into adjacent areas.
+Aggressive, can escape into adjacent areas.

 Photos